Frequently Asked Questions

 Do I pay if I'm disabled ?

 York Maze is a farm based attraction with a large range of exciting things to see and do.
 Because many of these involve climbing, jumping, crawling and other physical activities, we do not feel it is fair to charge people full price to visit us if they can not enjoy everything to the full.
 For this reason we offer half price admission to anyone in receipt of disability living allowance (DLA) or personal independence payment.
 (PIP) Please show proof that you are in receipt of either of these payments to receive your half price admission.
+Blue badges cannot be accepted.
 If you are in need of a full time carer, we offer 1/2 price for carers with proof of status.

 I have a Max Card do I get a discount?

 Max Card holders are entitled to 10% discount on the full On The Gate admission price.
 This offer is valid for up to 4 people per Max Card entering together in a single transaction.
 Discount not valid on family tickets which are already discounted.
 Not to be used in conjunction with any other offer.